About - Senator Vin Gopal

 An entrepreneur, Senator Gopal has started and built several businesses and is currently a business consultant and coach.
 Senator Gopal has served on the Board of Directors for the Northern Monmouth County Chamber of Commerce, and as President of the Hazlet Township Business Owners Association.
 During the COVID-19 Pandemic, he created a districtwide organization of business, community, church, and nonprofits leaders to address the challenges of the coronavirus to the local economy.

 Born in Neptune Township and raised in Monmouth County, Senator Gopal holds a Masters in Public Administration from Rutgers University and a bachelor’s degree from Pennsylvania State University.
+He resides with his wife, daughter and puppy in Long Branch.

 -